 - Stocking the Nursery — A stocking the nursery is a party to stock up on all the small items that aren’t on the baby registry.
 Expect to pay between $20 and $40.
-Things like nappies, bibs and breast pads are some ideas.
+Things like nappies, newborn baby bibs and breast pads are some ideas.

 - Small Things — Like a stocking the nursery party, a small things gathering is to buy small things you need for a baby.
 Don’t spend over $30 and think of items like nail clippers, Sudocrem, and nappies.
 You can never have enough nappies.

 - BabyQ or Jack and Jill — These parties are mixed-sex parties.
-You can use the guide above on how much you spend depending on the relationship you have with the parents to be.
+You can use the guide above on how much you spend depending on the relationship you have with the parents-to-be.
 Expect to buy a present worth between $60 and $90.

 - Gender Reveal — A gender reveal party is self-explanatory.
 It’s when the parents to be let everyone know if the baby is going to be a boy or girl.
 This is normally a mixed event.
 You can spend a little less on this gift as you may also be invited to the baby shower later on.
 Work on a budget of between $30 and $50.
 We have a selection of gender reveal presents to help you decide.

 - For a second baby — This is called a baby sprinkle and is to celebrate a second, third or even more babies.
 As the parents will have most of the newborn essentials already you don’t need to spend a lot.
 Buying a gift between $20 and $40 is enough.
 We have some baby sprinkle gift ideas too.